This shop has been compensated by Collective Bias and it’s advertiser for this post.

 This Chilaquiles Recipe is so easy and tasty!
-Chilaquiles recipes are great for a hearty weekend breakfast, brunch or even dinner!
+Chilaquiles are great for a hearty weekend breakfast, brunch or even for dinner!

 As you know, if you’ve been reading along with BCC for any amount of time, we are crazy about Mexican Cuisine!
 Truthfully, I could live on it!
 One dish that I haven’t tackled here on BCC is a Chilaquiles Recipe!

 Well, today, I will rectify that oversight!
 Instead of frying this whole dish, I will make a few substitutions so that the dish will be lighter than the traditional!
 I try to watch my cholesterol intake because, as of just recently, my cholesterol is a bit on the higher side!

 According to Wikipedia, chilaquiles are “a traditional Mexican dish. … corn tortilas, fried… red or green sauce… lots of regional variation”

 I bake my own tortilla chips rather than using salty, store bought chips.
 Baking the eggs, rather than frying, adds less fat to the entire dish.

 I also make my own Homemade Enchilada Sauce!
 In addition, I will use shrimp that is baked along with everything else, instead of my usual chorizo.